pycharming/lantern_aws/README.md

 Next, log into the cloudmaster as root (e.g., with `sudo su`) and apply your command to all proxies and collect the results, like so:

-    salt --out=yaml "fp-*" cmd.run "shasum /home/lantern/http-proxy ; service http-proxy status" | tee result
+    salt --out=yaml "fp-*" cmd.run "shasum /home/lantern/http-proxy ; service http-proxy status | cut -d ' ' -f 2" | tee result

-All the parts of the above command are introduced in the "Applying the updated configuration" section above.
+All the parts of the above command are introduced in the "Applying the updated configuration" section above, except the `| cut -d ' ' -f 2` one.
+On success, `service http-proxy status` prints out the PID of the `http-proxy` process, which will generally be different for each proxy.
+We only care about whether the proxy is running or not, and as we'll see, we want the output to be the same for all successful proxies, so we use `cut` to ignore everything but the second word (which we expect to be `start/running`) in the output of that command.

 To verify the output, call `check_deployment.py`.
 It should show you a sample of the outputs and ask you to choose the one you expect.
 If this doesn't happen, run `rm expected` and try again.